AMAN-9608/CS7641_ML/readme.md

 <p align = "center">
 A hand drawn clock image from CDT (Score 4)
 </p>
-In our current dataset the scores awarded range from 0 (not recognizable as a clock) to 5 (accurate description).
+In our current dataset, the scores awarded range from 0 (not recognizable as a clock) to 5 (accurate description).
 A qualified doctor then examines the drawing for the signs of dementia.
 The results from cognitive assessments by CDT are used to diagnose underlying cognitive disabilities, including Alzheimer’s disease.

 ### Problem Definition